 This ecolodge is the perfect getaway from hectic city life.
 Surrounded by peaceful nature, Ecolodge Sol y Luna offers lovely cabins, great apartments, and cosy rooms, as well as a restaurant that is perfect for vegetarians!
 Have a dip in the swimming pool or take a walk along the ecolodge’s own nature path to learn more about the local plants.

 * Check prices, dates and availability:Ecolodge Sol y Luna

 Getting Around Bolivia

-The roads in Bolivia aren’t the best and getting around can be an experience.
-Fly between towns and cities for ease with a TAM South America Airpass.
+You can also fly between towns and cities in Bolivia.
 There is a Bolivia bus-train that will take you from Sucre to Potosi.
 It’s a converted bus that runs along the railway which is quicker (the actual bus will take 4 hours) and cheaper.

-From the Airport
+From The Airport

-* Resorthoppa operates a cheap airport shuttle that will take you to the city centre or your hotel.
+To feel more comfortable on your Bolivia trips, Hoppa operates a cheap airport shuttle that will take you from the airport to the city centre or your hotel.

 La Paz – It’s 8 miles to the city centre and takes 20 minutes in a taxi for £5.
 The bus is cheaper at only £1 and takes 45 minutes into the city stopping at Prado.